 And so a sculptures of the lowest of the low shepherd of the day, who somehow was willing to sacrifice to affect change.
 In the name of God.
 Divinely inspired to take on the giants.
 When God was bigger than anyone ever thought.

 To see the real humanity in a statue.
 If you did not know what was going on in the world when this art was created, how could you ever understand what an artist was trying to say?
 When the Medicini family had been expelled from Florence in November 1494.
-Due to tyranny instead of responsible government.
-And so this moment when David might have thought that he never was coming back.
-By naming our denial and grief, we take the denial out of the shadows.
+Due to tyranny instead of responsible government, like with the Inquisition under way for the first time, with a vengeance, in Spain with a blasphemy of self-importance, as the institution of state /church approved.
+Behold the humanity, in this moment when David might have thought that he never was coming back.
+And by naming our denial and grief, we take the denial out of the shadows.
 David willing to give his life, offering up his body, for his people?
 Like a good shepherd.
 But in facing his own death, electing to take the life of Goliath at the same time.

 Even with stones.
 With no exclusion when drafted into war.
 The tortuous ordeal inherited, in the likeness, of a king, or in a sinner.
 Like me.
 For one who took life, the world was never the same.
 Like God gave and took life, each day?
 And building a temple, to do something about it.
 By naming our denial and grief, we take the denial out of the shadows.
 In amending my life, when we build temples.
 And churches.
 In the name of God.
 After both a life, a death.
 When small stones become cornerstones, in the future.
 That I too may somehow be connected and may rise to greatness, with and for others.
 Because to different degrees, we were all sinners trying to learn how to pray — even after what occurred in a beloved institution — even after the tortuous ordeal for those who tried to still believe in an institution inherited.